 The English camelback sofa and Hepplewhite wing chair are typical of the furniture of the period.
-Next to the chair is a small Dutch 1759 edition of the New Testament and is inscribed "Cathariena Ten Broeck Haar Psalm Book Febuary de 1772"" one of the early Dutch families in this area.
+Next to the chair is a small Dutch 1759 edition of the New Testament which is inscribed "Cathariena Ten Broeck Haar Psalm Book Febuary de 1772."
+She is of one of the early Dutch families in this area.
 The glasses date from the 1770's.

 The west wall or the wall to your right as you enter the parlor is papered in the original wallpaper which is believed to date from 1830.
 The other three walls are papered with reproduction wallpaper.

 The Hepplewhite card table is set up for playing cards.
 Cards were a popular form of entertainment in the Colonial period.
-The table is Hepplewhite.
 The cards are reproductions.
-The open back chairs English mahogany and date from 1780.
+The open-back chairs are English mahogany and date from 1780.
+The floor boards in this and the other rooms are original.